-UDN Metabolomics Core at Mayo Clinic provides untargeted and targeted/quantitative metabolomics approaches, bioinformatics, and clinical interpretation to the biological samples collected in the UDN.
-The Metabolomics Core will engage in the following activities to help accomplish the mission of the UDN:
+UDN Metabolomics Consultation Group at Mayo Clinic provided untargeted and targeted/quantitative metabolomics approaches, bioinformatics, and clinical interpretation to the biological samples collected in the UDN.
+The Metabolomics Consultation Group engaged in the following activities to help accomplish the mission of the UDN:

-- 1) The Core will perform global, untargeted metabolite profiling using analytical platforms including GC-MS, LC-MS/MS, and NMR. - 2) The Core will perform targeted quantitative analysis of select metabolites including key priority targets (i.e., glycans, lipids, and mitochondrial metabolites) as well as a wide breadth of other targetable metabolites that will provide crucial metabolic insights on a case-by-case basis. - 3) The Core will support assay development for new metabolite targets as necessary. - The Core will support analytical needs of Model Systems Cores.
-The Core will provide clinical expertise, standardized reporting, and metabolite interpretation to the UDN.
+- 1) perform global, untargeted metabolite profiling using analytical platforms including GC-MS, LC-MS/MS, and NMR. - perform targeted quantitative analysis of select metabolites including key priority targets (i.e., glycans, lipids, and mitochondrial metabolites) as well as a wide breadth of other targetable metabolites that will provide crucial metabolic insights on a case-by-case basis. - 3) support assay development for new metabolite targets as necessary. - 4) support analytical needs of Model Systems Cores. - 5) provide clinical expertise, standardized reporting, and metabolite interpretation to the UDN.